 The grade I is given when a student is unable to complete the course requirements in the regular time due to extenuating circumstances beyond the student's control.
 The incomplete must be negotiated with and approved by the instructor before a grade of I will be allowed.
-A Contract for Grade of Incomplete form is available at blink.bethel.edu/.
-Log in and select the Forms channel > CAPS Programs > CAPS Students > Contract for Grade of Incomplete - Online.
+A Contract for Grade of Incomplete form is available through Blink (Home tab > Forms channel > CAPS Programs > CAPS Students > Contract for Grade of Incomplete).
 Remaining work must be of the kind that can be done largely through the independent effort of a student.
 Unless the grade of I is removed by the deadline stated in the contract, the student will be graded for the course according to the terms of the contract.